Sunday, October 05, 2014

 Melun Fete son Brie

-In the US I was never a Brie fan.
+In the US I was never a Brie cheese fan.

 But eating Brie where it's made is a delicious shock to the taste buds.

-The first Saturday of every October, Melun, just 20 minutes east of Paris, celebrates it's Brie.
-The festival that takes over the town.
+The 1rst Saturday of October, Melun, just 20 minutes east of Paris, celebrates it's Brie.
+The festival takes over the town.
 Melun's shield design dates from the 15th century.

-Soon as I turned a corner there was the whole fete going on.
+Soon as I turned a corner the whole fete going on.

 No less then the head of the brotherhood (le Confrerie des Chevaliers du Brie de Melun) was cutting 🔪 slices himself, wearing a Brie-like wheel of a hat.